Have I discovered the holy grail of anti-inflammation, or did I just buy another useless supplement?

 Slowing Down The Aging Process

 If you don’t suffer from this type of disorder, you can still benefit immensely from lowering inflammation overall.

 Since chronic inflammation is so heavily involved in the aging process (DNA damage), it’s important to lower it as much as possible.

-This has become more of a focus for me as I’m about to enter my 30’s.
+This has become more of a focus for me as I’m progressing through my 30s.

 As mentioned, while turmeric is a powerful anti-inflammatory agent, it also has other proven health benefits: